Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Numbness in the area of the anterolateral thigh

-- Paresthesias (tingling, burning, ants crawling)
+- Paresthesias (tingling, burning, crawling sensation)

 Hygienic disadvantages in robust or obese patients